Eat on Campus

-The Lenfest Center for the Arts will be the second building to open on the University’s Manhattanville campus.
+The Lenfest Center for the Arts is the the second building to have opened on the University’s Manhattanville campus.

 Columbia’s sculpture of the Scholars’ Lion by Greg Wyatt stands on a large granite pedestal and faces East.
 It is a larger-than-life walking lion made in bronze.

 This neighborhood in New York City is home to the world’s leading academic and religious institutions.

 Offers a plethora of textbooks, apparel, electronics and school supplies.

 Provides a venue for hundreds of religious and campus events each year, including worship services, concerts, university and private ceremonies.

 Is committed to making our campus and its surrounding community safe and secure.

 Facilitates equal access to campus life and academic experiences for students with disabilities, as well as mobility access for visitors with disabilities.